ourprogram-feature.jpg

 Individual Option

 The individual option plan is meant to provide the flexibility needed for students to pursue interdisciplinary or unique plans of study.
-It requires completion of the core requirements and 25 additional physics or related credits above PHYS 260 approved by the student's advisor and department head..
-The plan of study should be coherent and challenging and motivated toward a particular goal of study, not simply a collection of desired courses.
-Examples of individual option plans in the past have included ones geared toward biophysics, geophysics, and secondary school education.
+The plan of study should be coherent, challenging, and motivated toward a particular goal of study--not simply a collection of desired courses.
+Examples of individual option plans include ones geared toward biophysics, geophysics, and secondary school education.

 Combined Physics/Engineering Option